Column: Spokane in Bloom Tour Preview

 By Susan Mulvihill

 Visiting local gardens is a great way to pick up new design ideas and discover wonderful plant combinations.
-Thanks to the Inland Empire Gardeners, six lovely private gardens will be open to the public on Saturday, June 17, from 10 a.m. to 5 p.m.
+Thanks to the Inland Empire Gardeners, six lovely private gardens will be open to the public.
+This takes place on Saturday, June 17, from 10 a.m. to 5 p.m.
 Each stop is certain to inspire beginning and seasoned gardeners alike.

-In addition, garden-related vendors including plant nurseries, home crafters and garden artists will be on hand while musicians add to the festive atmosphere.
+Garden-related vendors including plant nurseries, home crafters and garden artists will be on hand.
+Musicians will add to the festive atmosphere.

-Dean Fowler and his wife Kerry Clark love staying in mountain lodges and decided to recreate that feeling both with their home and the surrounding landscape, which is located at 2107 E. 15th Ave.
+Dean Fowler and his wife Kerry Clark love staying in mountain lodges.
+They decided to recreate that feeling both with their home and the surrounding landscape.
+They are looking forward to being a part of Spokane in Bloom.
+Their garden is located at 2107 E. 15th Ave.
 After a major remodel and addition to the 1954 rancher, Fowler worked on the surrounding hardscape and pathways.

 “I’ve really focused a lot on the front yard for curb appeal,” he explained.
 “My goal is to frame the view.”

-Visitors will be drawn to the front rockery, which was formerly a pond.
+For instance, visitors will be drawn to the front rockery, which was formerly a pond.
 It has been artistically planted with a combination of bearded and Siberian irises, columbines, ornamental grasses, daylilies and succulents.
-The Japanese pagoda tree provides dappled shade over the area as well as a cohesiveness to the peaceful scene.
+The Japanese pagoda tree provides dappled shade over the area and a cohesiveness to the peaceful scene.

 “I’ve always loved different types of trees,” he said.
 “Some of my favorites are the tricolor beech, fringe tree, ginkgo, Japanese maple, weeping atlas cedar and paperbark maple.
 I find they are always evolving in our landscape.”